yamagh/ValidationHelper/docs/Contribution/contribution.md

 - [x] Please rate this component <a href='https://www.outsystems.com/forge/Component_Reviews.aspx?ProjectId=10086' target='_blank'>here</a>. 👍
 - [x] I would appreciate it if you could comment on it. 👍
 - [x] I'm not used to English.
 Please let me know if there is something strange. 👍
-- [x] It would be great if you could donate a little 👍
+- [x] I would appreciate it if you could [donate a little](https://www.buymeacoffee.com/yamagh) so that I can continue to contribute to the community. 👍

 <script type="text/javascript" src="https://cdnjs.buymeacoffee.com/1.0.0/button.prod.min.js" data-name="bmc-button" data-slug="yamagh" data-color="#FFDD00" data-emoji=""  data-font="Cookie" data-text="Buy me a coffee" data-outline-color="#000000" data-font-color="#000000" data-coffee-color="#ffffff" ></script>